Quality-diversity in dissimilarity spaces: Go-Explore

-Although we generally assume an ability to produce a computationally cheap surrogate for $f$ and the availability of parallel resources for evaluating $f$ in much the same manner as \cite{gaier2018data,kent2020bop,zhang2022dsa}, most of our approach can be straightforwardly adapted to cases where either of these assumptions do not hold: see \S \ref{sec:exploreAlternatives}.
+Although we generally assume an ability to produce a computationally cheap surrogate for $f$ and the availability of parallel resources for evaluating $f$ in much the same manner as \cite{gaier2018data,kent2020bop,zhang2022dsa}, most of our approach can be adapted to cases where either of these assumptions do not hold: see \S E of the supplement.

 An archetypal class of example objectives is of the form $f = \phi \circ \gamma$, where $\gamma : X \rightarrow Y$ and $\phi : Y \rightarrow \mathbb{R}$ respectively embody a computationally expensive ``genotype to phenotype'' simulation and a fitness function such as $\phi(y) = \min_{\omega \in \Omega} d_Y(y,\omega)$ for some finite $\Omega \subset Y$ (e.g., representing desired outcomes of different tasks) and with $d(x,x') := d_Y(\gamma(x),\gamma(x'))$ a pullback distance.